Conjugated estrogens: History

 Conjugated estrogens was introduced for medical use under the brand name Premarin in Canada in 1941, in the United States in 1942, and in the United Kingdom in 1956.

-The manufacturer of Premarin secretly paid gynecologist Robert Wilson to promote its use by menopausal women in his 1966 book, Feminine Forever, leading to increased sales.
+The manufacturer of Premarin secretly paid gynecologist Robert A. Wilson to promote its use by menopausal women in his 1966 book, Feminine Forever, leading to increased sales.

 Society and culture

 Names

 Estrogens, conjugated is the generic name of the drug and its USP and JAN.
 It is also known as conjugated estrogens or as conjugated equine estrogens.
 The brand name Premarin is a contraction of "pregnant mares' urine".

 CEEs are marketed under a large number of brand names throughout the world.
 The major brand name of the natural form of CEEs manufactured from the urine of pregnant mares is Premarin.
 Major brand names of fully synthetic versions of CEEs include Cenestin and Enjuvia in the United States and C.E.S. and Congest in Canada.
 CEEs are also formulated in combination with progestins.
 Major brand names of CEEs in combination with medroxyprogesterone acetate include Prempro and Premphase in the United States, Premplus in Canada, Premique in the United Kingdom and Ireland, Premia in Australia and New Zealand, and Premelle in South Africa.
 Prempak-C is a combination of CEEs and norgestrel which is used in the United Kingdom and Ireland, and Prempak N is a combination of CEEs and medrogestone which is used in South Africa.
 Many of the aforementioned brand names are also used in other, non-English-speaking countries.